 What Is an AI Copilot?

 An AI copilot is AI that works alongside you in real time, suggesting and assisting as you work.
-Unlike a chatbot that waits for your question, a copilot is embedded in your workflow — it sees what you are doing and offers help.
-The metaphor is a co-pilot in a cockpit: you are in control; the AI supports you.
+Unlike a chatbot that waits for your question, a copilot is embedded in your workflow.
+It sees what you're doing and offers help.
+The metaphor fits: you're in control, the AI supports you.

 Copilots assist.
 Agents act.
 Chatbots respond.
-That distinction shapes when each is useful.
+That distinction shapes when each is actually useful.

-A copilot does not book a flight or send an email without you.
+A copilot doesn't book a flight or send an email without you.
 It proposes completions, drafts, or next steps.
 You accept, edit, or ignore.
-The human stays in the loop.
+You stay in control.

 Examples by Domain